muhayli/nasa-project/README.md

 # 🚀 NASA Space Explorer

-A beautiful, full-stack web application that explores the cosmos using real NASA APIs.
+A full-stack web application that explores the cosmos using real NASA APIs.
 Built with React, Node.js, and Express, this application provides an immersive experience for discovering space-related data including astronomy pictures, Mars rover photos, and near-Earth object tracking.

 ## ✨ Features